dmelim/dmelim/README.md

 💼 I'm currently employed at a company where I work with Python and Go.
 Additionally, I'm actively engaged in a React project.

-🎮 In my spare time, I'm exploring Godot and diving into game development.
+🔒 In my spare time, I'm exploring Cybersecurity, and want to dive into bug bounty.

 Let's connect and build amazing things together!